openpotato/restcaptcha.website/src/en/docs/configuration.md

 :   Minimum delay between receiving the challenge request and performing server-side verification.
 Default value: `"00:00:02"` (2 seconds).

+**`IpReputationCheck`**

+:   Configuration data for performing IP reputation checks.
+IP reputation checks are crucial for generating a risk score.

 **`HealthCheck`**

 :   Configuration data for the HealthCheck endpoint (see below).